 The other day, Martin Holladay, a blogger for Green Building Advisor, mentioned this energy-efficiency pyramid, which I found to be quite interesting.
 He said The Pyramid of Conservation originated from Bob McLean, CEO at Hunt Utilities Group, and was created for Minnesota Power.
 Minnesota Power uses the interactive graphic to help customers determine where to start when taking on energy efficiency projects.

-We're giving away a copy of this book to one commenter below, so make sure to comment with a valid email before midnight on Friday, May 15, 2009.*
+We are giving away one (1) copy of this book to a random commenter, so make sure to comment before the end of Friday, March 12, 2010.*

 Solar power is exploding these days, what with generous financial incentives and the price of products going down.
 All sort of people are looking at the technology to provide green power, but they need good information.
 One place to find that is in a new book called Solar Basics by Neil Kaminar.
 Kaminar, a solar engineer with nearly 40 years of industry experience, explains most of what you need to know about solar modules and how to make a solar system work.

 Elizabeth Rogers, co-author of The Green Book, has a new book being published this week called Shift Your Habit, and we've been given a review copy.
 Shift Your Habit is more of a resource book or a toolkit of ideas, rather than something that you would read on a snowy day, but I guess you could do that, too.
 The premise is that moderation is revolutionary, or more specifically, that living greener doesn't just help the planet but it helps you save money.